OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 ![Cyton Channels Layout](../../assets/GettingStartedImages/Cyton_channels_layouts.jpg)

 Here are the reference channels needed for EEG, EMG, and ECG, respectively.
-* EEG: two reference channels: one SRB, and one BIAS
+* EEG: two reference channels - one SRB, and one BIAS
-* EMG: one reference channel: AGND
+* EMG: one reference channel - AGND
-* ECG: one reference channel: BIAS
+* ECG: one reference channel - BIAS

 , where SRB serves as a reference for the EEG channels.
 AGND is the common ground in measuring the voltage activity.
 BIAS is used for noise-canceling; it combines the common noise on all channels and is subtracted from